RED NOSES arts in healthcare advocacy

 Driving change through artistic activities

-Our goal is to bring about sustainable changes that positively impact the lives of those we work with, including institutions and systems.
+Our goal is to positively impact the lives of those we work with.
+This includes individuals, institutions and systems.
+As a result, our advocacy fosters emotional wellbeing, social inclusion and more supportive environments.

 ©RED NOSES International